OrlandoParente/smilingDentistManager/README.md

 ### Project License

-The overall project is licensed under the GPL3.0 See the [LICENSE](./LICENSE) file for more details.
+The overall project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.